Riyatomar14/blockchain/README.md

 # 2.decentralized

-advantages - multiple points of execution
+advantages - multiple points of execution ex: torrent that's why government is not abke to bsn because it is not central but a decentralized.

 ![image](https://github.com/Riyatomar14/blockchain/assets/143107173/d28227e0-a7b7-41ef-85ad-73c2e2037300)